 Outstanding warrants that were related to the Company's redeemable convertible preferred stock are classified as liabilities on the balance sheet.
 As the warrants to purchase redeemable convertible preferred stock were exercisable into shares of convertible preferred stock, the Company had recognized a liability for the fair value of its warrants on the consolidated balance sheets upon issuance and subsequently remeasured the liability to fair value at the end of each reporting period.
-In connection with the closing of our IPO, all of the outstanding warrants to purchase redeemable convertible preferred stock, which qualify for equity classification and no further measurement has been required thereafter.
+In connection with the closing of our IPO, all of the outstanding warrants to purchase redeemable convertible preferred stock automatically converted to warrants to purchase common stock, which qualify for equity classification and no further measurement has been required thereafter.